cemvarol/AZ-301-Errors/M8/Instructions.md

     - In the  **Destination IP Address** replace **10.1.1.4** with **10.2.2.4**.

-      - Ensure that the result shows **Next Hop Type** as **Virtual Network Peering**.
+      - Ensure that the result shows **Next Hop Type** as **VirtualNetworkPeering**.
 This means traffic is passing over VNet Peering from VM-A to VM-X

 > **Result**: This last task proves that Route Table associated with VN01SN01 is only working from that subnet to its target 10.1.1.0/24 subnet.
 When you try to reach a resource from 10.2.2.0/24 subnet, packages are transferred over VNet Peering still.